r4victor/tenthousandmeters/content/blog/python_bts_11.md

     5. If found a namepsace package (`spec.loader` is `None`), extend `namespace_path` with `spec.submodule_search_locations` and continue with the next entry.
     6. Return the spec.
 4. If `namespace_path` is empty, return `None`.
-5. Create a new namespace package spec with `submodule_search_locations` set to `namespace_path`.
+5. Create a new namespace package spec with `submodule_search_locations` based on `namespace_path`.
 6. Return the spec.

-Namespace path??

-Let's now discuss how `FileFinder` works.
+Note that at step 5, the `submodule_search_locations` attribute of a new spec is set not to the `namespace_path` list directly but to a [`_NamespacePath()`](https://github.com/python/cpython/blob/57c6cb5100d19a0e0218c77d887c3c239c9ce435/Lib/importlib/_bootstrap_external.py#L1167) instance that encapsulates `namespace_path`. `_NamespacePath()` yields path entries like a regular list but recalculates them before yielding.
+This means that we can add a new portion of a namespace package to `sys.path` after the package was imported.

+All this complicated logic of `PathFinder` is unnecessary most of the time.
+Typically, a path entry is just a path to a directory, so `PathFinder` calls the `find_spec()` method a `FileFinder` instance returned by the corresponding hook.

 ## FileFinder

-The `FileFinder` path hook returns a `FileFinder` instance that searches for modules in the specified directory. `FileFinder` can create specs for different kinds of modules and installs different loaders to load them:
+A `FileFinder` instance searches for modules in the directory specified by the path entry.
+It supports different kinds of modules and creates specs with different loaders:

 * `ExtensionFileLoader` to load C extensions
-* `SourceFileLoader` to load Python files; and
+* `SourceFileLoader` to load `.py` files; and
-* `SourcelessFileLoader` to load compiled Python code.
+* `SourcelessFileLoader` to load `.pyc` files.

-Each loader
+Each loader has

- The `find_spec()` method of `FileFinder` takes an absolute module name and returns a spec by performing the following steps:
+Its `find_spec()` method takes an absolute module name and performs the following steps:

 1. Get the last portion of the module name: `modname_tail = modname.rpartition('.')[2]`.
 2. Look for a directory named `{modname_tail}` that contains `__init__.py`.
 If found, create a regular package spec and return the spec.
 3. Look for a file named `{modname_tail}.py`.
 If found, create and return a file spec.

-4. Repeat steps 2 and 3

-5. If found a directory named `{modname_tail}` that is not a regular package, create a namespace package spec and return the spec.
+4. If found a directory named `{modname_tail}` that is not a regular package, create a namespace package spec and return the spec.

 A regular package spec: